Newcomers to Canada

 Moving expenses

 Generally, you cannot deduct moving expenses incurred to move to Canada.
-However, if you entered Canada to attend courses as a student in full-time attendance enrolled in a program at a post-secondary level at a university, college, or other educational institution, and you received a taxable Canadian scholarship, bursary, fellowship, or research grant to attend that educational institution, you may be eligible to deduct your moving expenses.
+However, there is an exception for individuals who came to Canada as full-time students enrolled in a post-secondary program at a university, college or other educational institution and received a taxable Canadian scholarship, bursary, fellowship or research grant for that educational institution.
+If you meet these criteria, you may be eligible to deduct your moving expenses.

 For more information, see Form T1-M, Moving Expenses Deduction.